I was on a panel in San Francisco last year where a question was posed from the audience about who HR should report to.

 It is always a great idea to learn from other people and what they are doing well.
 But it's a really bad idea to think there is only one right way to do something.
 One of the biggest challenges is getting an organization comfortable with some uncertainty and getting out of the “it works for everyone else” mindset.

 People are the real work

-The best People and Culture / HR teams understand that people are not a fungible resource that needs to be attached to the real work - they are the real work.
+The best People and Culture and HR teams understand that people are not a fungible resource that needs to be attached to the real work – they are the real work.
 They understand that there are huge opportunities today to build competitive advantages in people.
-And they understand that to do so, the aim is not to minimize volatility and failures, but to maximize the opportunity for outsized gains.
+And they understand that to do so, the aim is not to minimize volatility and failures but to maximize the opportunity for outsized gains.